Dinosaur at the California Academy of Sciences

 SkyStar Wheel

-The Skystar Wheel is a great way to see breathtaking city and bay views.
-Located in Golden Gate Park adjacent to the Academy of Sciences and DeYoung Museum, the Skystar Wheel stands tall at a height of 150 feet and features 36 climate-controlled gondolas, providing visitors with a visually-stunning and comfortable experience.
+The Skystar Wheel is a great way to snag breathtaking city and bay views.
+Set along the northern waterfront near PIER 39, the Skystar Wheel stands 150 feet tall and features 36 climate-controlled gondolas, providing visitors with a comfortable experience.

 Legion of Honor